Swash plate mechanism

 Note that this reference page is for the Hydraulics (Isothermal) Liquid library block.
 For the Isothermal Liquid library block, see Swash Plate.

 The Swash Plate block is a model of a swash plate mechanism used in axial-piston hydraulic pumps and motors to convert translational motion of a piston into rotational motion of a drive shaft.
 The mechanism is a combination of a cylinder block or rotor, with the piston fitted inside, and an angled swash plate.

 The angular position of the plate is controlled by an actuator, usually a servo cylinder, acting along the actuator action line (marked in the preceding diagram).
 The distance between the actuator line and the swash plate at zero angle is equal to the actuator arm length rA.
 The pistons are offset by hoff from the swash plate.
 The swash plate angle can be changed to increase or decrease the piston stroke.
-As the rotor turns, the piston follows the plate, which causes the piston to reciprocate.
+As the rotor turns, the piston slides on the swash plate, which causes the piston to reciprocate.
 The sliding contact between the piston and the swash plate is maintained by the guideway shown in the diagram.

 In a hydraulic machine, the piston moves along the slots in the porting plate (not shown in the preceding diagram) thus being periodically connected to either the intake or the discharge port of the machine.
 The model simulates a single piston interacting with the swash plate.
 Mechanically, the mechanism performs summation of two motions, caused by rotation of the swash plate with respect to its axis and rotation of the rotor, and converts them into displacement of the piston.

 The following illustration shows the calculation diagram of the mechanism.